LicensePlates.cc

 EWU

-Another new design: Plate is all red with WASHINGTON on top and Eastern Washington University on bottom in white text.
-Middle of plate is black with EWU logo on the left and the E/W/U stack in the middle with the plate # (also in white text).
+WASHINGTON along top, Eastern Washington University on bottom, middle of plate is black with EWU logo on the left and the E/W/U stack in the middle with the plate #.
+All text and #s white.

 Law Enforcement Memorial